Chemoproteomics: Ligand-based methods

 When a bioactive ligand with a known structure is to be screened against a protein with limited structural information, modeling is done with regard to ligand structure.
 Pharmacophore modeling identifies key electronic and structural features that are associated with therapeutic activity across similarly bioactive structural analogs, and accordingly requires large libraries with corresponding experimental data to enhance predictive power.
 Compound structures are superimposed virtually and common elements are scored on the basis of their tendency toward bioactivity.
-The move away from lock-and-key based modeling toward induced-fit based modeling has improved binding predictions but has also given rise to the challenge of modeling ligand flexibility, which requires building a database of conformational models and utilizes large amounts of data storage space.
+The move away from lock-and-key based modeling toward induced-fit based modeling has improved binding predictions but has also given rise to the challenge of modeling ligand flexibility, which requires building a database of conformational models and uses large amounts of data storage space.
 Another approach is the so-called on-the-fly method, in which conformational models are tested during the process of pharmacophore modeling, without a database; this method requires significantly less storage space at the cost of high computing time.
 A second challenge arises from the decision of how to superimpose analog structures.
 A common approach is to use a least-squares regression for superimposition, but this requires user-selected anchor points and therefore introduces human bias into the process.
 Pharmacophore models require training data sets, giving rise to another challenge—selection of the appropriate library of compounds to adequately train models.
 Data set size and chemical diversity significantly affect performance of the downstream product.